andresdelfino/cpython/Doc/howto/decorators.rst

 Decorator factories can also be applied at definition time::

-   @decorator_factory(log_start=True, log_end=True)
+   @log(start=True, end=True)
    def obj():
       print('Test')

    obj()

-Decorating at definition time is not always possible (as when the definitions are made by a third party module), but when it is, it is much easier to read.
+Decorating at definition time is not always possible (as when the definitions are made by a third party module), but when it is possible, decoration at definition time is much easier to read.

 Examples in the standard library
 --------------------------------

-The standard library provides several decorators that can be read to see how decorators work in real life:
+The standard library provides several decorators and decorator factories that can be studied to see how they work in real life:

 =================================   ==========================================
 :meth:`contextlib.contextmanager`   function decorator